-Challenging the Field Sobriety Test Results with Help from a Minneapolis DWI Defense Attorney
+Challenging the Field Sobriety Test Results in Minnesota

 The FSTs are always critical in a DWI prosecution.
 If the defendant provided a chemical sample, the FST results serve as probable cause for the test.
 Probable cause is a nebulous standard of evidence which is somewhere between reasonable suspicion and beyond a reasonable doubt.
 If the defendant did not provide a chemical sample, the FSTs must normally serve as circumstantial evidence of intoxication.